Avinesh1611/Linear-Block-Code/README.md

 # Linear-Block-Code
 ## Aim
-The aim of this program is to simulate the Linear block code(LBC)
+The aim of this program is to simulate the Linear block code(LBC),generate parity matrix and corrected codeword.
 ## Tools Required
+python compiler and NumPY.
 ## Program
 ```
 import numpy as np